JaredLBailey/JaredLBailey.github.io/_posts/2026-04-06-Walking- Flamingo.md

 tags: [Reinforcement Learning, Design & Build]
 ---

-For my Deep Learning Application class project, I decided to blend humor with cutting-edge AI by building a roastmaster bear powered by large language models (LLMs).
-The intersection of humor and AI presents a fascinating challenge: can a machine understand what makes a joke funny, and better yet, can it become the ultimate roastmaster?

 For my Robot Studio class project, I designed and built a bipedal flamingo from the ground up.
 In developing its Duke centric appearance, I incorporated feathers, along with painted eyes and a beak, to give the robot a distinctive visual identity.
 While the project is technically ambitious, I also wanted it to communicate personality and creativity through its design.

 ___